tconfrey/BrainTool/_posts/2021-05-15-Organizing-your-life-with-a-Topic-Manager.md

 <img src="/media/edit-card.png" alt="BrainTool card editor" style="border:solid; border-width:thin; float:right;">
 </td></tr></table>

-While the initial save and tab close is designed to be fast, there's a note card associated with each topic and occurrence where you can keep detailed notes.
+While content capture is designed to be fast in the browser, the BT side-panel provides full curation capabilities.
+Drag and drop and powerful keyboard commands allow you to refine your topic tree structure, and note cards associated with each topic and occurrence let you keep detailed notes.

 ## Organizing Topics

 <table style="border:none;"><tr><td style="border:none; width:40%">